sumitsantape30/Web-Development/A1. JavaScript/A5. Module5_Promises/A1. raw/A2. facts/A1. Promises/promisesfacts.md

   val=>val(agar scb1 se val aayi to next wale then mai scb2 mai value pass hogi) nothing=> undefined Error-> error Promise-> promise

-* why are promises are actual better then callbacks
+* why are promises are actual better then callbacks. (iska adha part book mai likha hai so do checkout)

 * promise cb priority is more then normal async fns